 Churches Should Support Their Own Missionaries

-Having been in ministry for over 30 years, I feel like I’ve ‘seen it all.’
-I’m actually in a good place in my ministry life in that it’s a good feeling to think that in just about any ministry situation that I get into or opportunity that I have, I feel like I can be of some benefit to the project or opportunity because of the vast experience I’ve been able to accumulate.
-In the last 30 years, I also have seen multiple ways that the local church partners with and helps missionaries who are a part of their local congregation.
+Having been in ministry now for over 30 years, I feel like I’ve ‘seen it all.’
+I’m so thankful for the way that God has sustained me in ministry for all these years… It’s been a true blessing.
+One of the things I’ve been keen to observe in these 30 years is the various ways that local churches partner with and helps missionaries who are a part of their local congregation.
 In this blog post, I’d like to encourage local church leaders to partner first with missionaries and ministry workers who are in their congregation in addition to those partnerships they may have with people internationally who are not a part of their local congregations.

 Unfortunately however, I have seen many times in my 30 years of experience in ministry that these types of partnerships are the only types of partnerships that Church leaders have in missions, which then neglects the para-church ministry leaders that are participants and members of their local church.
 I can speak from experience that there is almost nothing more deflating to these ministry workers than hearing from the pulpit all the exciting ministries the church is participating in internationally with people who do not attend their church, while simultaneously neglecting a partnership of some type with those in ministry and who attend that church.